 - Parents are sharing and celebrating their child's work using class-home communication tools like Seesaw.

 - Aurora College is an online selective school for rural and remote students throughout NSW, in which students communicate and collaborate using a variety of digital platforms.

-Consider visiting the NSW Department of Education's learning tools selector to learn more about the range of education apps and software that are available for teachers and students in NSW public schools.
+Consider visiting the NSW Department of Education's digital learning selector to learn more about the range of education apps and software that are available for teachers and students in NSW public schools.

 Curating refers to how we select, organise and present information.
 This skill is essential to how young people are learning to navigate the digital world.
 While many of us have unlimited access to information these days, it is how we use this information that is important.

 Parents and teachers can guide children and young people to become better information curators by helping them to: